Stuffed chicken breast with zoodles and tomato sauce

 - Preheat the oven to 400°F (200°C).

-- Bake in oven for about 20–30 minutes, until the chicken is cooked all the way through.
+- Bake in the oven for about 20–30 minutes, until the chicken is cooked all the way through.
 You can later pour the juices into the tomato sauce, giving it additional flavor.

-- Make spirals out of the zucchini, so called zoodles, with a spiralizer.
-If you don't have a spiralizer you can make thin zucchini strips with a potato peeler.
+- Make spirals out of the zucchini, so-called zoodles, with a spiralizer.
+If you don't have a spiralizer, you can make thin zucchini strips with a potato peeler.

 Although the sauce is enhanced by the powerful flavors of dried herbs, garnishing the dish with fresh herbs makes it incredibly fresh and festive.